-Picking the Best Technology Stocks as “4IR” Takes Off
+Picking the Best Tech Stocks as “4IR” Takes Off

-Steam engine.
-Electricity.
-The Internet.
+The steam engine, electricity, the Internet.
 Do you see the common denominator?
 All three are technological innovations, and all three respectively sparked the first three industrial revolutions.

 We’re now witnessing the “Fourth Industrial Revolution” (4IR), and technology has once again laid the groundwork.
-It’s obvious that the tech sector boasts some of the most lucrative investments of our time.
+The tech sector boasts some of the most lucrative investments of our time.
 So naturally, everybody is out looking for the best tech stocks.

-There’s no doubt that the tech sector is the “alpha dog” of all sectors.
+There’s no doubt that tech is the “alpha dog” of all sectors.
 That’s because this is the only sector that powers virtually every other industry, big or small.
-Yes, new technologies have encroached upon retail, healthcare, automotive, utilities, industrials—you name it!
+Yes, new technologies have popped up in retail, healthcare, automotive, utilities, industrials—you name it!

-2019 is going to be an exciting year for tech stocks as companies look for ways to use technology to become more innovative, efficient, agile, and competitive.
+The year 2020 is going to be another exciting year for tech stocks as companies look for ways to use technology to become more innovative, efficient, agile, and competitive.

 Why Invest in Technology Companies?